openscivision/neurovc/README.md

 ### Licensing Notice:
 This project contains code derived from RAFT, which is licensed under the BSD 3-Clause License.
 See `neurovc/raft/LICENSE` for details.
+The FlowMag contrib module (`neurovc.contrib.flowmag`) is distributed under the MIT License; see `src/neurovc/contrib/flowmag/LICENSE`.
 The rest of this project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 1.0 license (CC BY-NC-SA 1.0).
 See `LICENSE` for details.

-When using or redistributing this project, you must comply with both licenses.
+When using or redistributing this project, you must comply with each respective license.